umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 - TODO: leverage interactions
 - TODO: Unbonding struct, and queues too.

+Note: Since unbonded funds aren't release to balance (they're still collateral on `x/leverage`), we do not need to build a queue to release funds at the end of their unbonding.
+Rather, the next `MsgWithdrawAsset` or similar action which requires the locked funds will succeed, and clear any completed unbondings from state.

 ## Alternative Approaches

 - TODO: Funding before or after gov proposal, permissioned or permissionless